vippsas/vipps-login-dotnet/docs/configure-episerver.md

 }
 ```

 When the user goes to `https://{your-site}/vipps-login`, the Vipps middleware will be triggered and it will redirect the user to the Vipps log in environment.
-You will have to configure this redirect URL in Vipps, as described [here](https://developer.vippsmobilepay.com/docs/APIs/login-api/login-api-faq/#how-can-i-activate-and-set-up-vipps-login).
+You will have to configure this redirect URL in Vipps, as described [here](https://developer.vippsmobilepay.com/docs/APIs/login-api/login-api-faq/#how-can-i-activate-and-set-up-login).

 You can add a `ReturnUrl` to redirect the user once they are logged in.
 For example `https://{your-site}/vipps-login?ReturnUrl=/vipps-landing`.

 Vipps is using the OpenIdConnect Authorization Code Grant flow.
 This means the user is redirected back to your environment with an authorization token.
 The middleware will validate the token and exchange it for an `id_token` and an `access_token`.
 A `ClaimsIdentity` will be created which will contain the information of the scopes that you configured (email, name, addresses etc.).

-### The log in and registration flow
+### The login and registration flow

-The library implements the recommendations described by Vipps [here](https://developer.vippsmobilepay.com/docs/APIs/login-api/api-guide/important-information/#recommendations-on-linking-to-user-account):
+The library implements the [recommendations described by Vipps MobilePay](https://developer.vippsmobilepay.com/docs/APIs/login-api/api-guide/important-information/#recommendations-on-linking-to-user-account):

 > Even though the website might have separate entry points for registration of new users and login for existing users the functionality related to Vipps login should not differ between these two scenarios.
 If a new user ends up clicking "login" the merchant should create a new account and log the user into that.
 If an existing user clicks "register" the merchant should log the user into her existing account.
 This is because the user might not remember whether she has an account or not and the merchant can get the same information from Vipps login in both these cases.
 >